DEAR ABBY: A friend's daughter was married several years ago. I attended the shower and her wedding, and gave gifts for both.

 I don't believe the last lady who worked for him had a problem with this, but I do.
 How do I tell him "no" without offending him or hurting his feelings? -- LUNCH BUDDY IN SOUTH CAROLINA

 DEAR LUNCH BUDDY: Tell your boss politely but firmly that you need your lunch hour to perform personal tasks -- go shopping, make personal phone calls or catch up on some reading.
-You are entitled to that break time, and that is what it should be used for.Add your comments to the discussion.
+You are entitled to that break time, and that is what it should be used for.Read more in: Work & School

 DEAR ABBY: A family member has six cats and wants to have the Thanksgiving meal at her house.
 Every time I eat there, I find cat hair on the table, on the plates and in the food.
 I don't want to cause hard feelings, but how do I handle this?
 I'm allergic to cats. -- HOLD THE FUR IN AMARILLO, TEXAS

-DEAR READERS: Today is Veterans Day, and I would like to take this opportunity to thank not only our veterans, but also those men and women who are still on active duty for their service to our country. -- ABBYAdd your comments to the discussion.
+DEAR READERS: Today is Veterans Day, and I would like to take this opportunity to thank not only our veterans, but also those men and women who are still on active duty for their service to our country. -- ABBYRead more in: Holidays & Celebrations

 Good advice for everyone -- teens to seniors -- is in "The Anger in All of Us and How to Deal With It."
 To order, send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Anger Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
 (Shipping and handling are included in the price.)